ExpressVPN Review: Quick Expert Summary

 ExpressVPN Government Bypassing

-ExpressVPN uses obfuscation to hide your VPN traffic and enable you to bypass geo-blocks in countries that censor the internet.
+ExpressVPN uses obfuscation to hide your VPN traffic and enable you to bypass firewalls and restrictions in countries that censor the internet.
 Obfuscation is automatically enabled when you use the Automatic protocol setting.

 ExpressVPN’s obfuscation tool is similar to VyprVPN’s obfuscation tool — but I much prefer ExpressVPN because its obfuscation feature provides faster speeds.